 This paper describes some of the objectives of the LSX system as well as some of its more important features.
 Its capabilities are compared with the powerful UNIX time-sharing system which runs on the PDP-11/40, 11/45 and 11/70 computers (4), where appropriate.
-A number of current applications are described in some detail.
 A summary and some thoughts on future directions are also presented.